 Some women will notice changes in their hair during the latter part of pregnancy.
 Thicker, more lustrous hair growth can be apparent since your body is actually just doing less shedding than it did before your pregnancy.
 Enjoy – it won’t last (sorry)!

-An increase in body hair is one thing that many women do not tend to like but is only temporary.
+An increase in body hair is one thing that many women do not like, but it is only temporary.
 Sex hormones known as androgens can cause new hair to sprout in never before seen places such as your chin, upper lip, jaw, and even cheeks.

 You may notice that dark line forming from your belly button downward now (the linea nigra) and even have more hair growth on your belly or breasts.
 While some women prefer to tweeze or wax these hairs away, others just put up with them since it is only temporary and will disappear in time.

 Your fingernails can also be noticeably longer due to the many hormones causing rapid growth.
 If you have always had soft nails, they may become harder, while the opposite can also take effect.
 The overall texture can also be affected temporarily.